Machadodorp: baKoni ruins

 The hills around the town are terraced with thousands of stone walls which form part of a vast complex of settlements, fields and roads.
 Some tour guides describe these as South Africa's "real" lost city.
 South of Machadodorp, on the lands of the farm Rietvlei lies the former Bokoni capital Moxomatsi.

 Archaeologists and historians have described the ruins as settlements of the baKoni people.
 Oral records and historical evidence trace the baKoni to at least the early 18th century.
 The ongoing 500 Year Initiative to rewrite South Africa's history continues to deliver new insights into the extent and complexity of these settlements.
 An international group of researchers have placed the baKoni settlements in the context of numerous other cases of agricultural intensification, that took place in the precolonial era in different parts of Africa.

 Infrastructure

+Rail

-This city has a railway station for the loading and unloading of passengers and cargo on the Pretoria–Maputo railway.
+This town has a railway station for the loading and unloading of passengers and cargo on the Pretoria–Maputo railway.

+Roads

+eNtokozweni lies just off the N4 between Mbombela to the east and eMalahleni to the west.
+It can be accessed from the N4 by turning off the R36 S to Carolina.

+Tolling

+The N4, managed by Trans African Concessions (TRAC), involves payment of toll: Motorists heading on the N4 E (the direction of Mbombela) and N4 W (the direction of eMalahleni) must pass through the Machado Toll Plaza, approximately 7 km north of eNtokozweni.